A good musical instrument is an invitation.

-It was 1958, and I propped a foot up on the seat of my tricycle.
-A red cowboy hat rested on my head, and a plastic Mickey Mouse guitar whose upper bout was formed by Mickey’s round, black ears, rested on my knee.
-And for all the world to hear, I let wail a four-year-old’s passionate rendition of Home On The Range.
+I propped a foot up on the seat of my tricycle.
+Under a red cowboy hat and aided by a guitar whose upper bout formed two, round Mickey Mouse ears, I let wail a passionate, four-year-old's rendition of Home On The Range.

 I joined the establishment and found myself studying conducting and composition at conservatory in Vienna, Austria.
 It was a place where a missed F# could land you in purgatory, and where some of the world’s greatest musicians walked the halls, Zubin Mehta, Eric Leinsdorf, Hans Zwarofsky, Friederich Cerha, Johann Sonnleitner, Nicolas Harnoncourt, Joesph Mertin.
 There I caught the Early Music bug, added harpsichord to conducting and composition and began a 5-year apprenticeship with Peter Kukelka.
 He was the head conservator of musical instruments at the Kunsthistorisches Museum, and like so many others, he became a life-long source of inspiration.
 It was a heady time, as humbling as it was immeasurably enriching.
 It was also where I cut my teeth — and fingers! — as an instrument maker.